Zucker Hillside Hospital / Northwell Health

 Professor, Feinstein Institutes for Medical Research, Northwell Health

-As Director of WBH, Dr. Deligiannidis leads a federally-funded clinical/translational research program in perinatal depression and leads the perinatal clinical care and training programs at Zucker Hillside Hospital.
-As a reproductive psychiatrist, she has expertise in treating women with mood and anxiety disorders linked to the menstrual cycle, perinatal and perimenopausal periods.
-She is a nationally-recognized leader in the field of perinatal depression and in novel therapeutics research.
-Her research program includes a focus in psychoneuroendocrinology, particularly neurosteroids and hormones, and multimodal neuroimaging in perinatal depression.
-Dr. Deligiannidis’s research is supported by NIH, foundation and industry funding, including prestigious K23 and R01 grants.
+Dr. Deligiannidis is a nationally recognized leader in the field of perinatal depression and in novel therapeutics research.
+Her research program includes a focus in psychoneuroendocrinology, particularly neurosteroids and hormones, and multimodal neuroimaging in women’s behavioral health.
+Dr. Deligiannidis’s research is supported by NIH R01, foundation and industry funding.
 Her efforts have been nationally recognized with many awards for research and medical student and resident teaching.
-She has published numerous manuscripts and has given many oral presentations/research posters at local, national and international scientific conferences.
-Her research has been covered by major media outlets, including CNN, the Associated Press, National Public Radio, the Boston Globe, Boston ABC and CBS News, CBS and ABC-New York, Good Morning America, Time Magazine and others.
-Her work over the past 12 years was recognized with the 2019 Northwell Health Truly Award for Innovation (awarded to 1 of 7,000 physicians) and she was 1 of 9 Northwell Health Physicians of the Year in 2020.
+She has published numerous peer-reviewed manuscripts and has given over 200 oral presentations/research posters at local, national and international scientific conferences.
+Her recent publications have been in high impact journals including the Lancet, Lancet Psychiatry, JAMA Psychiatry, American Journal of Psychiatry, Neuropsychopharmacology and Molecular Psychiatry.
+Her research has been covered by major media outlets (>100 interviews in the past few years), including CNN, the Associated Press, NPR All Things Considered, NPR 1A, the Boston Globe, CBS Sunday Morning, the Canadian Broadcasting Company, the Wall Street Journal, Time Magazine, Good Morning America and others.

-Dr. Deligiannidis actively contributes to national scientific committees.
-She is a Council member of the Society of Biological Psychiatry and a full Member of the American College of Neuropsychopharmacology where she serves on several committees.
+Dr. Deligiannidis actively contributes to national scientific committees and gives scientific presentations nationally and internationally.
+She is a current Board of Directors member for the Marcé of North America, past Council member of the Society of Biological Psychiatry, past Board of Directors member for the American Society of Clinical Psychopharmacology and currently is a full member of the American College of Neuropsychopharmacology where she serves on the Gender Equity and Inclusion Committee.
 Dr. Deligiannidis also serves as a reviewer on over 20 scientific journals and on Editorial Boards of national and international journals.
-Thrice annually she serves as a federal grant reviewer for the Center for Scientific Review at NIH.
-Locally she serves on steering committees in both the Departments of Obstetrics & Gynecology and Psychiatry at Long Island Jewish Medical Center and Zucker Hillside Hospital and at the Katz Institute for Women’s Health on Long Island.
-She additionally serves on Faculty Council at the Zucker School of Medicine at Hofstra/Northwell.
+She serves as a federal grant reviewer for the Center for Scientific Review at NIH.

 Multiple Presenters